Definition of Probation

-If the State fails to do so, revocation is improper.
-Johnson v.
-State, 962 So.2d 394, 396–97 (Fla.
-2d DCA 2007).
 Thus, when the only evidence linking a probationer to a new grand theft offense is hearsay testimony from police officers repeating the statements of alleged theft victims, the prosecution fails to present legally sufficient evidence to support a revocation of probation.
-Id. at 398.
+Johnson, 962 So.
+2d at 398.

 Positive Drug Tests

-Positive drug tests make up a significant percentage of felony probation violations in Florida.
-In such cases, the State has the burden of proving by substantial, competent evidence that an illegal drug was present in a defendant’s body.
+In violation cases involving positive drug tests, the State has the burden of proving by substantial, competent evidence that an illegal drug was present in a defendant’s body.
 This burden is often underestimated by prosecutors.